 Gaining knowledge on land tenure and subsistence strategies was important for evaluating the significance of sites concerning their standing in time and space.
 Part III also provided valuable information on the artifacts and archaeological data most likely to be uncovered in the field investigations.
 Although no subsurface testing was conducted, a predictive model could be derived on the basis of this information.

 Part IV reported the results of the field investigations.
-A total of four sites were recorded.
-All were located on Ailuk Island.
+Only one site was identified on Kili Island.